Anduril Industries: Ghost

-Ghost Shark
+Ghost Shark (XL-AUV)

 Ghost Shark is an autonomous submarine developed by Anduril Industries.
 Anduril contracted with the Royal Australian Navy and the Defence Science and Technology Group in May 2022 to produce three prototypes over three years.
+The submarine is known as the XL-AUV outside of Australia.

-It is intended for a design that is suitable for manufacturing to be ready by mid-2025.
-As of April 2024, prototype testing was underway, with Anduril officials reporting that the vehicle had already spent significant time at sea.
-While specific technical details remain undisclosed, the project emphasizes rapid development and scalability for potential large-scale production.
+On 31 October 2025, Anduril opened a Ghost Shark manufacturing facility in Sydney, with the first production vehicle completing assembly ahead of schedule and cleared for sea acceptance testing.
+The first Ghost Shark extra-large autonomous underwater vehicle was delivered to the Royal Australian Navy in November 2025, ahead of schedule.
+Prototype testing was underway as of April 2024, with Anduril officials reporting that the vehicle had already spent significant time at sea.
 Ghost Shark is capable of carrying and deploying "dozens" of Copperhead-100 class UUVs (or Copperhead-100M loitering munitions) and "multiple" Copperhead-500 class UUVs (or Copperhead-500M loitering munitions).